AMDonati/SMC-T/README.md

 **README in construction**

 ### TO DO (remaining implementation by order of priority):
-* finalize SMC_loss for the one-layer case.
+* finalize SMC_loss for the one-layer case > ok done & tested on the simple case of sigma=identity matrix & epsilon=zero tensor.
 * implement the multivariate case.
-* computation of attention weights
+* computation of attention weights > ok done.
-* regression case: computation of weights + mean square error.
+* regression case: computation of weights + mean square error > ok done for simple case of omega (stddev of the gaussian distrbution) is equal to one (no customized loss implemented yet).
 * inference function (to see with Sylvain).

 ### Download